A detailed statistical analysis of the mass profiles of galaxy clusters: Introduction

 \section{Introduction}

 The potential of gravitationally bound structures in the Universe, ranging in size from dwarf galaxies to galaxy clusters, is sourced by a composite mass distribution of dark matter, baryonic matter in gas form, and collapsed objects such as stars in galaxies and galaxies in clusters.
-The investigation of these mass distributions entails a number of questions: what is the shape of the distributions?
+The investigation of these mass distributions entails a number of questions: what is the equilibrium shape of the distributions?
 Is it universal across ten magnitudes of mass and at all redshifts?
 Does it depend on cosmology or on the merger history of the individual halos?
-Since the dominant component of relaxed structures is dark matter, much focus has been aimed at dark matter-only halos.